NadiaMit/AdventOfCode2022/README.md

 # AdventOfCode2022

-I'm going to try to at least get some points in the Advent of code of 2022.
-Since i need to learn JavaScript and TypeScript anyways, i had the wonderful idea of doing it with JavaScript (trying not to die).
+This was my try on the Advent of code of 2022 with JavaScript, sadly i only did 18 days (some only part 1), but I managed to get a total of 33 stars in the end and I learned a lot about JavaScript.

 ## Structure